owdqa/owd_test_cases/README.md

   </tr>

   <tr>
-    <td  align=center>26904</td><td  align=left>Remove the contact email addres and verify that appears is marked as &quot;temporarily removed&quot; with a dark shadow and an icon that will allow to restore it</td>
+    <td  align=center>26904</td><td  align=left>Remove the contact email addres and verify that appears is marked as &quot;temporarily removed&quot; with a dark shadow and an icon that will allow to restore it
+Remove the contact email addres and verify that appears is marked as 'temporarily removed' with a dark shadow and an icon that will allow to restore it</td>
   </tr>

   <tr>